AGPatriota/GPT-2-for-R/README.md

 # GPT2 for R

 The OpenAI Generative Pre-Trained Transformer [GPT2](https://huggingface.co/docs/transformers/model_doc/gpt2#openai-gpt2) is now translated into R language.
 The original GPT2 paper can be read [here](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and the GPT2 GitHub can be accessed [here](https://github.com/openai/gpt-2).

 The model in this repository is not a wrapper of the original GPT2.
 It is written entirely in R language with the weights trained by OpenAI.
+Before running the model, make sure you have downloaded the required weights [here](https://drive.google.com/file/d/1jnYn3kaVyoLcGEmDBCOFNPAslrs2tRo4/view?usp=sharing) to the main folder.

-I would like to thanks [Álvaro Kothe](https://github.com/Alvaro-Kothe) for helping me to organize some parts of the code in an [early version](https://github.com/AGPatriota/GPT4R).
+I would like to thank [Álvaro Kothe](https://github.com/Alvaro-Kothe) for helping me to organize some parts of the code in an [early version](https://github.com/AGPatriota/GPT4R).

 ## Disclaimer